Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: Results

+\textbf{Generalization on Frequent Compositions.} ReBind shows improvement on rare compositions (e.g., ``mouse chasing cat'') using intermediate compositions This raises the question: \textit{Does optimizing for rare directions harm the model's ability to generate frequent ones?} While performance drop is expected as ReBind fine-tunes on only rare directions, Tab.~\ref{tab:rebind_freq_main} shows that ReBind maintains a high negative $\beta$ on frequent composition.
+In Tab.~\ref{tab:rebind_freq_full} we observe that ReBind performs comparably to SDXL on the Matching score, with only small drops in matching scores: 0.5\% (spatial), 1.7\% (orientation), 2.4\% (facial expression), and a 6.9\% gain in pose.
+Also, Fig.~\ref{fig:rebind_rare_freq_qual_main} illustrates that the model can faithfully generate both freq/rare directions, while introducing visual artifacts such as object entanglement that cause image-text alignment to drop, specifically global VQAScore.
+More discussion in Table~\ref{tab:rebind_freq_full} and Fig.~\ref{fig:freq_vs_rare} in Sec.~\ref{sec:supp_results}.
+A more detailed discussion on limitations can be found in Sec.\ref{sec:supp_limitations}.

-\textbf{Limitations of Prompt Engineering for Rare Compositions.} In supp, we observe that while strong T2i models like DALLE-3 slightly benefit from spatially-aware prompting, it worsens results for SDXL and IterComp, likely due to their weaker language understanding capabilities.
+\textbf{Limitations of Prompt Engineering for Rare Compositions.} Although strong T2I models like DALL-E 3 slightly benefit from spatially-aware prompting, it worsens results for SDXL and IterComp, likely due to their weaker language understanding capabilities (Fig.~\ref{fig:advance_prompt_ablation} in Sec.~\ref{sec:supp_results}).